h0tbird/coreseed/docs/ec2.md

 ```

 #### Add more workers
-Adding the third worker is as easy as running:
+Adding a third worker is as easy as running:
 ```bash
 katoctl ec2 add \
   --cluster-id <unique-cluster-id> \